FernandoMoyano/Expan-DYLO-consultoria/README.md

 ## Descripcion

-expan-dylo is a digital consulting company that provides services so that companies they can place their businesses in a virtual world full of opportunities to grow and expand.
+Expan-dylo is a digital consulting company that provides services so that companies they can place their businesses in a virtual world full of opportunities to grow and expand.